 - Difficulty: Moderate

-Surprise Lake trailhead is right near Lower Cataract Lake, which means it’s a bit farther away from Breckenridge but it is worth the drive.
-It’s lightly trafficked, so you’re less likely to see a bunch of other people, and Surprise Lake is a beautiful alpine lake with lily pads and mountain views.
-Along the hike, you’ll pass through pine forest and aspen groves, and the aspen groves here are some of our favorite in the area since they are especially lush and green.
+Along the hike, you’ll pass through pine forests and aspen groves, and the aspen groves here are some of our favorite in the area since they are especially lush and green.

 Best Keystone Hikes

-Keystone is a much smaller area than Breckenridge or the other surrounding towns, but two of our favorite hikes are over this way, Chihuahua Lake and Gray’s Lake.
 When people talk about bright blue alpine lakes, the top picks are typically lakes in the San Juan Mountains like Blue Lakes near Ridgeway, but few people know about the bright blue lakes located right here in Summit County.
-If you’re looking to see something truly incredible, we highly recommend these best hikes near Keystone!

 Chihuahua Lake